dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-Side-by-Side-folders.md

 - Each commit of the VMR contains code for all SDK bands with shared components having a single copy.

 > TODO: ❓❓❓ What does a single band preview-time VMR look like?
 Single band VMR is in the `main` where we develop preview version of .NET.
 Would we have this layout from the start?

+## Working with the code

+The proposed layout has some problematic implications.
+Let's consider the following scenarios:

+1. A developer wants to make a cross-repo change in a preview band and a shared component.
+2. Distro maintainer wants to build the latest band only.

+It might be counter-intuitive to build a commit only to find out that the non-1xx bands do not contain the runtime from that commit.
+For instance, when you change a sources of a shared component to rebuild a non-1xx band only for the change to not manifest.
+This is due to the fact that the band would restore the dependencies from the intermediate package instead.
+This is not ideal as it will be quite hard to test the branch against arbitrary code.

+It seems that to make this work, we'd need to be able to tell Source Build to easily swap between using the sources and the intermediate packages of the shared components.
+When someone would be interested in these flows, they would point Source Build to sources somewhere on their disk - either directly in the VMR (e.g. `src/runtime`) or in a full clone of the individual repository checked out outside of the VMR folder.

 ## Code flow